openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 #### Discovery by Activation

 BUS devices can also be discovered if they are activated while an Inbox Scan has been started: start a new Scan, wait 15-20 seconds and then _while the Scan is still active_, activate the physical device (for example dim the dimmer) to have it discovered by the binding.
-Setting the parameter `discoveryByActivation=true` for a BUS gateway Thing makes discovery by activation always working also when a Inbox Scan hasn't been started.
+Setting the parameter `discoveryByActivation=true` for a BUS gateway Thing makes discovery by activation always working also when an Inbox Scan hasn't been started.

 If a device cannot be discovered automatically from Inbox it's always possible to add it manually, see [Configuring Devices](#configuring-devices).